Updates to Fare Programs

 CapMetro wants to make our fares more equitable.
 We know that low-income customers, who depend on our services the most, tend to pay for their transit passes one trip at a time instead of taking advantage of the savings that come with day or monthly passes.

-To bring those savings to more of our customers, we are recommending two potential fare changes that will require board approval: fare capping and an additional discounted fare category.
-Fare capping and Equifare would help protect affordability for low-income customers should CapMetro ever raise overall fare prices.
-We’ll accomplish this through an updated fare payment system built into a new CapMetro App and a physical smart card.
+To bring those savings to more of our customers, we are have launched fare capping and an additional discounted fare called Equifare.
+They help protect affordability for low-income customers should CapMetro ever raise overall fare prices.

 View the Presentation